Skip to content

 Don’t wait until you find a contract to start the certification process.
 Processing times range from weeks to months depending on the program.
 Get certified first, then pursue opportunities.

-How to Find Set-Aside Contracts on SAM.gov
+How Do You Find Set-Aside Contracts on SAM.gov?

 Every federal contract over $25,000 is posted on SAM.gov.
 Here’s how to filter specifically for set-aside opportunities.
 For a full walkthrough, see our guide on how to find government contracts.